aidinb/weathernow/README.md

 ensuring a seamless user experience.
 Users can access previously fetched weather information without an internet connection.

-# JavaScript as the Primary Language

-The WeatherNow app is primarily written in JavaScript.
-The decision to use JavaScript is based on factors such as the developer's familiarity with the language and the compatibility with existing JavaScript-based codebases.
-While TypeScript is gaining popularity for its static typing and enhanced tooling, JavaScript was chosen due to the developer's proficiency and productivity.
-However, considering the benefits of TypeScript, transitioning to TypeScript in the future is accepted.

 ## Features

 - Real-time weather information for different locations.